 Table 2 shows the income statement for a small malt house that processes 200 tons a year or 8,000 fifty pound bags.
-The results are roughly based on a small malt house that sells to craft brewers.
-These figures are designed to give a general idea of what a small malt house can expect.
-Actual figures will be different.
+The results are roughly based on Valley Malt, a small malt house in Massachusetts that sells to craft brewers.